 On the summit there was, fortunately, only a few people and we could enjoy breathtaking view of High Tatras in peace.
 We had a quick snack and decided to climb down as the sun already started burning our skin.

 On our way back we met many people and were really happy that we managed to wake up so early and had a chance to contemplate the magic of Tatra mountains in peace.

-However, after about an hour or two, our happines got replaced with tiredness and pain.
+However, after about an hour or two, our happiness got replaced with tiredness and pain.
 My knees and feet were hurting a lot and all I was thinking of was getting back to car.
-I must admit that it was demanding hike, no nice and easy few-hour-long walk in low mountains.
+I must admit that it was demanding trip, no nice and easy few-hour-long walk in low mountains.

 This symbolic cemetery was built as a memorial dedicated to people who worked and tragically died in High Tatras.

 On the last day of our trip we decided to go to Gino Paradise - thermal park in Bešeňová.
-It was fun - there are many water slides, indoor and outdoor pools with hot mineral water, jacuzzis, restaurants, etc. The most interesting area's adrenaline zone - there's climbing wall from which you can jump into pool with high waves
+You can check the location here.
+It was fun - there are many water slides, indoor and outdoor pools with hot mineral water, jacuzzis, restaurants, etc. The most interesting area's adrenaline zone - there's climbing wall from which you can jump into pool with high waves.

 How about you, have you ever climbed any 'national' mountain?